Some comments on 6d global gauge anomalies: Relation to

 \subsection{$6d$ analysis, take 2}

-In the previous subsection can also be phrased in the following manner.
-Let us start by assuming that the perturbative anomaly of a single fermion in $\frac12\mathbf{2}$ can be canceled, we applied the Elitzur-Nair argument to compute the anomaly under the generator $[g_0]\in \pi_6(SU(2))=\bZ_{12}$, which was the partition function of the anomaly theory on $(S^7,P_{[g_0]})$.
-The value turned out to be $\exp(2\pi i/12)$.
-The configuration $(S^7,P_{[g_0]})$ is however null-bordant in $\Omega^\text{spin}_7(BSU(2))$, and therefore the partition function should be 1, leading to a contradiction, meaning that the initial assumption is incorrect.
+The argument in the previous subsection can also be phrased in the following manner.
+Let us start by assuming that the perturbative anomaly of a single fermion in $\frac12\mathbf{2}$ can be canceled.
+Then, we can apply the Elitzur-Nair argument to compute the anomaly under the generator $[g_0]\in \pi_6(SU(2))=\bZ_{12}$, which is the partition function of the anomaly theory on $(S^7,P_{[g_0]})$.
+The value turns out to be $\exp(2\pi i/12)$.
+The configuration $(S^7,P_{[g_0]})$ is however null-bordant in $\Omega^\text{spin}_7(BSU(2))$, and therefore the partition function should be 1.
+This leads to a contradiction, meaning that the initial assumption is incorrect.
 We conclude that the perturbative anomaly cannot be canceled for a single fermion in $\frac12\mathbf{2}$.

-This argument still leaves us wondering whether it is possible to confirm the anomaly associated to $[g_0]$ is actually $\exp(2\pi i/12)$.
+This argument still leaves us wondering whether it is possible to have a setup where the anomaly associated to $[g_0]$ is actually $\exp(2\pi i/12)$.
 It turns out that it can be achieved by considering a slightly different bordism group as follows.
 This is essentially the computation done in \cite{Tosa:1989qm,Bershadsky:1997sb}.

 So far, we have considered the manifolds in question to be equipped with spin structure and a $G$ gauge field.
 Let us equip the manifolds with a classical 3-form field $H$, which we consider to be a (modified) field strength of the 2-form field $B$, satisfying